Sia Docs

 • Enables decentralized uploads and downloads in a browser, no plugins or daemons necessary

-It's important for renters and hosts to upgrade before June 6th so that they can enjoy the benefits of v2 and the new renter-host protocol as soon as possible.
+It's important for renters and hosts to upgrade if they have not already so that they can enjoy the benefits of v2 and the new renter-host protocol as soon as possible.

 ...Siacoin holders?